eliz79/extra-credit-week-06/README.md

 Specfications

-1. Create a new module called sum
+1. Create a new module called extra-credit
 2. Create a constant called X and assign a value of 300
 3. Create a constant called Y and assign a value of 500
 4. Create a constant of Z and assign a value of X + Y